 Since then, I’ve written more than 100 books for M&B and a few for other publishers, and I’ve sold eight million books or so worldwide, translated into more than 20 languages (which is kind of amazing – thank you very much to the readers who keep reading my stories, and I really appreciate that because of you I can do the job I love).

 So that brings me back to my Facebook profile.
-Basically I’m a middle-aged mum of two, living with my husband and exuberant spaniel in Norwich (roughly the middle of the bump above London); our eldest is at uni and our youngest is in sixth form (so eldest lives with us in uni holidays and youngest full-time until she goes to uni in 2019).
+Basically I’m a middle-aged mum of two, living with my husband and two exuberant spaniels in Norwich (roughly the middle of the bump above London); our two children have both graduated from uni and left home now.
 To bullet-point the rest:

 loves… (and these all appear in my books at some point)

-- gym (I struggle horribly with my weight despite the dog-walking – I like HIIT/Crossfit style training where I count reps because it clears my head for work)
+• gym (I struggle horribly with my weight despite the dog-walking – I like HIIT/Crossfit style training where I count reps because it clears my head for work, and I love ballet classes for the music, the movement, the floaty feeling afterwards and coffee with my classmates)

-- history (particularly ruins, church architecture, museums, art galleries – days spent in archives are a joy, and I’ve written a few local history books; they’re out of print right now, but I’m trying to get the rights back so I can revise them and republish)
+• history (particularly ruins, church architecture, museums, art galleries – days spent in archives are a joy, and I’ve written a few local history books; they’re out of print right now, but I’m trying to get the rights back so I can revise them and republish) (but watch this space for the crime…)

-- science (particularly medicine, astronomy and meteorology; you’ll find a lot of sky pics and moon shots on FB)
+• science (particularly medicine, astronomy and meteorology; you’ll find a lot of sky pics and moon shots on my Facebook and Instagram pages)